DSPN/azure-resource-manager-dse/README.md

 ## Deploying DataStax with the Azure CLI

 Command line deployments can be accomplished using the Azure CLI or Azure PowerShell.
 We typically recommend the CLI as it is cross platform and can be used on Windows, Linux and the Mac.
-Detailed instructions on installing the Azure CLI are available at https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/
+This repo also provides shell scripts that works with the Azure CLI.
+Detailed instructions on installing the Azure CLI are available [here](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/).

-DataStax has built a GitHub repo that has a number of Azure Resource Manager (ARM) templates, including a template that uses VPN Gateways to create a multi datacenter deployment.
-Those are available here.

 The youtube video below gives a detailed walkthrough showing how to deploy a DataStax Enterprise cluster using the Azure CLI.